 PORTS (Patient Oncology Research Tracking System) was started as a pilot project to consolidate all that data scattered throughout hundreds of Excel sheets, remove data duplication and create a comprehensive research data management solution.
 PORTS is a relational database built on Microsoft ® Access platform.

 First what PORTS is not.
-It is not a Clinical Trial Management System like OpenClinica.org or REDCap (Research Electronic Data Capture).
+It is not a comprehensive Clinical Trial Management System like OpenClinica.org or data capture and management tool like REDCap (Research Electronic Data Capture).
 Nowadays clinical research bases like NRG and ECOG-ACRIN have pretty good online solutions, so there is no need to reinvent that.
-PORTS has certain capabilities to track protocol (study) patient progress and events, but our main goal was to create small and simple to use tool to manage protocol patient enrolment information and to create various standard reports to help complete NCI report forms.
+PORTS has certain capabilities to track protocol (study) patient progress and events, but our main goal was to create small and simple to use tool to manage a catalog of available protocols, patient enrollment information and to create various standard reports to help complete NCI report forms.
 To track protocol patient progress and events we use on-line tool WebCollab.

 PORTS was also built to help manage clinics.
 You can use this database to schedule patient visits, track them, send reminders, record surgical treatments, lab and diagnostic imaging results, etc. PORTS also has patient list generator for treatment planning meetings and conferences.